Christopher-Hayes/registerunh/README.md

+**Update: Domain released, project sunset.
+Will not continue work on.**

 # RegisterUNH

 https://registerunh.com

 Unofficial register assistant for University of New Haven scheduling.
-Currently working on massively improving frontend.